What You Need to Know About Animal Control Worker

 - Humane Agent

-There were about 13,400 jobs for Animal Control Worker in 2016 (in the United States).
+In the United States, there were 13,400 jobs for Animal Control Worker in 2016.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Animal Control Worker by 2026.
-Due to new job openings and attrition, there will be an average of 1,600 job openings in this field each year.
+There will be an estimated 1,600 positions for Animal Control Worker per year.

 The states with the most job growth for Animal Control Worker are Utah, Montana, and Wyoming.
 Watch out if you plan on working in West Virginia, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.